14 Performance

 14.2 Overhead

-Each target incurs overhead, and it is not good practice to create thousands of targets which each run quickly.
+Each target incurs overhead, and it is not good practice to create millions of targets which each run quickly.
 Instead, consider grouping the same amount of work into a smaller number of targets.
 See the sections on what a target should do and how much a target should do.

-Simulation studies and other iterative stochastic pipelines may need to run thousands of independent random replications.
+Simulation studies and other iterative stochastic pipelines may need to run hundreds of thousands of independent random replications.
 For these pipelines, consider batching to reduce the number of targets while preserving the number of replications.
 In batching, each batch is a dynamic branch target that performs a subset of the replications.
 For 1000 replications, you might want 40 batches of 25 replications each, 10 batches with 100 replications each, or a different balance depending on the use case.
 Functions tarchetypes::tar_rep(), tarchetypes::tar_map_rep(), and stantargets::tar_stan_mcmc_rep_summary() are examples of target factories that set up the batching structure without needing to understand dynamic branching.

 14.3 Parallel processing